 I gravitated to this GospeI first.
-I think it appealed to me because he includes those considered low status in this era and exalts them while those who are part of the establishment find themselves on the fringes of God’s saving grace.
+I think it appealed to me because he includes those considered low status and exalts them while those who are part of the establishment find themselves on the fringes of God’s saving grace.
 Luke depicts more of Jesus’s parables about women at a time when only references to men were used, ten of which are only mentioned in this book.

 Dr. Luke never references himself other than in “us” (he, Paul and occasionally Timothy) found in the book of Acts (16:10).
 In this book bearing his name (which means light giving), Luke’s portrays Jesus as a compassionate man of love toward the fringes of society who were thought of as last, or the least and the lost.